yeganathan18/aquila/README.md

 - [x] **Material UI:** Minimal, clean and responsive design.

-- [x] **SEO:** The advantages of this approach is to be able to create Rich User experiences in a uniform way, without compromising Search Engine Optimisation (SEO) factors that are key to good ranking on Google and other search engines.
+- [x] **SEO:** Rich User experiences in a uniform way, without compromising Search Engine Optimisation (SEO) factors that are key to good ranking on Google and other search engines.

-- [x] **Gallery:** A gallery of images, videos and documents.
+- [x] **Gallery Page:** A gallery of images, videos and documents.

 - [x] **Custom 404:** A custom 404 page for the website.

 - [x] **Clean Code:** The code is clean and well documented.

+If you have any feature requests or suggestions, please feel free to open an issue on [GitLab](https://gitlab.com/syncrolaze/aquila).

 ## Contributing